kyometori/vim-setup/README.md

 # Vim Setup
 This repository is my own vim setups.
 Feel free to copy anything if you like or you want to try these settings.

-## Vundle
+## vim-plug
-I use [Vundle](https://github.com/VundleVim/Vundle.vim) as my plugin manager.
-If you just copy and use my `.vimrc` you have to download Vundle to manage all other plugins.
+I use [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager.
+If you just copy and use my `.vimrc` you have to download vim-plug to manage all other plugins.

-You can follow [their quick start guide](https://github.com/VundleVim/Vundle.vim) to install Vundle.
-After that run `:PluginInstall` or any other method you learn from their documentation to install all the plugins.
-Everything should work except YouCompleteMe.
+You can follow [their installation guide](https://github.com/junegunn/vim-plug?tab=readme-ov-file#installation) to install vim-plug (basically just one line of shell command).
+After that run `:PlugInstall` or any other method you learn from their documentation to install all the plugins.

-### You Complete Me
-**You Complete Me** is an autocomplete plugin for vim.
-It require addtional installations.

-If you don't want to use it, please remove that line in the `.vimrc`.

-I won't tell you how to install it correctly because it's too hard and I don't even know what happened but it just worked.
-Please follow any other reliable guides you found.

 # Contributing
 Don't open pull request and ruin my setup.